vanderbiltrobotics/vfh-python/README.md

 Author: Zhanwen (Phil) Chen

+Vector Field Histogram is a robot path planning algorithm.
+We originally implemented this algorithm in C++ in [VectorFieldHistogramTesting](https://github.com/vanderbiltrobotics/VectorFieldHistogramTesting).

 We reimplement VFH because the original C++ implementation contains a mystery bug, rendering it unusable.
 We suspect that the bug may be a result of wrong C++ pointers, and Python helps avoid such idiosyncracies.
 Another